 The series is going to be based around some of the common symptoms of the current COVID circumstances.
 There have been reports of high levels of anxiety and low mood – which these sessions should hopefully give some advice for.
 There will elements of psychology education and information on key treatments, such as CBT (cognitive behavioural therapy), that participants can take part in and learn about.

 The sessions will be based around the following topics:

-This series will be starting November 2020.
-More information will be posted as well as tickets.
-There will be a participant limit on each session and the events will be ticketed.
+This series will be starting from 11th November 2020.
 To allow access for all, the events are free to attend, although we will also be offering a paid ticket option for those who can afford it, to go towards funding future and ongoing projects.
 We also are accepting donations in general to help us to achieve our mission.

 Originally a tri-weekly affair, Wellbeing Live comes to you every Saturday on our social media.
 Showcasing talent from a broad range of artists and creatives, Wellbeing Live is a way to bring the arts to the lives of everyone.
 From performances to tutorials you can follow along to, often using things you’ll already have at home.

-Check out our collage of some of the amazing artists we’ve had present Wellbeing Live so far…
+Check out this collage of some of the past featured artists…